 Telephone: (+4) 0258 811.689

-The Catholic Cathedral, built in the 13th century on the site of a Romanesque church destroyed during the Tartar invasion of 1241, features one of the most impressive early Renaissance interiors in Transylvania.
+Alba Iulia Roman-Catholic Cathedral was built in the 13th century on the site of a Romanesque church destroyed during the Tartar invasion of 1241.
+This place or worship features one of the most impressive early Renaissance interiors in Transylvania.
 The light coming in from the Gothic windows helps create inside an ethereal atmosphere.
-The tomb of Prince Iancu de Hunedoara (c.1400 – 1456) is located in here, as well as that of Polish-born Isabella Jagiełło (1519 – 1559), former Queen of Hungary.
+The tombs of Prince Iancu de Hunedoara (c.1400 – 1456) and that of Polish-born Isabella Jagiełło (1519 – 1559), former Queen of Hungary are located in the cathedral.

 Address: Str.
 Mihai Viteazul 12 - 14